 9. Go Back to the Future at Western Development Museum

 Take a walk into the past at the Western Development Museum, one of the most popular places to visit in Saskatoon.
-This living human history museum transports visitors through 100 years of pioneer history in the province.
+This living human history museum transports visitors through 100 years of pioneer history.
 There’s a life-size replica of 1910 Boomtown, representing prairie life from that era.

-Tractor-loving kids will love the displays of farm machinery, including steam engines, harvesting machines and of course, tractors.
-There are photography displays that show prairie life as it was back in the day – filled with hard work but rich in community.
+Tractor-loving kids will love the displays of farm machinery, including steam engines, harvesting machines and tractors.
+There are photography displays that show prairie life as it was back in the day.
+There was lots of hard work but also strong communities.
 Why not dress up and take a photograph in a period costume to take home your own memento of prairie life?

 10. Rev it up at the Saskatoon Show & Shine Weekend

-Over 900 classic cars, trucks and motorcycles cruise the streets and bask in the appreciation of car fans and onlookers.
-The Rock the River classic rock festival is also around this time, so if you love classic rock AND cars, you’ve got it made in Saskatoon in August.
+Over 900 classic cars, trucks and motorcycles cruise the streets, basking in the appreciation of car fans.
+The Rock the River classic rock festival is also around this time.
+If you love classic rock AND cars, Saskatoon is the place to be in August.

 11. Get curious at Saskatoon Nutrien Wonderhub

 The Saskatoon Nutrien Wonderhub children’s museum opened in June 2019 and is already providing amazing fun for kids of any age.
 Located in the former Mendel Art Gallery, the Wonderhub is a child-centred, active space with 12 permanent exhibits, including larger exhibits like Toon Town and the North Woods, two of the first exhibits visitors will see when entering the building.